RaviAmane/SOR/USE_CASE_2.md

 }
 `

-### 2) Optimized GET Request with the use of fields Query Parameters - Receive Partial Resource
+### 2) Optimized GET Request using Query Parameter - Receive Partial Resource

 This HTTP GET request adds the `fields` query parameter.
 The API returns the partial resource.